 “Every time I’d go to see Granny her kitchen table would always be scattered with amazing old things she was researching and mending,” recalls Elizabeth Kemp fondly, describing her late grandmother, the antique dealer Margery Byam Shaw.
 "The fact that she knew the value of these old things, what they meant, where they came from, how they were made and how to mend them, made a real impression on me."

 For Ros, sourcing and selling antiques has been a way of life since her teens.
 “Mum had always collected beautiful decorative things, but she was a single mother and had to work hard to support us; we realised we needed to start selling at fairs.”
-They were immediately successful, which Ros attributes to her mother’s “amazing eye”, and tendency to find special things that others hadn’t noticed, "like an 18th century Georgian dress".
-As the years passed, Ros continued collecting: “I think Parkinson’s Law” [which, applied to collecting, dictates that one’s belongings will expand in order to fill the space you have available] “is very true in my case,” she laughs.
+They were immediately successful, which Ros attributes to her mother’s “amazing eye”, and tendency to find special things others hadn’t noticed, "like an 18th-century Georgian dress".
+As the years passed, Ros continued collecting; “I think Parkinson’s Law” [which, applied to collecting, dictates that one’s belongings will expand in order to fill the space you have available] “is very true in my case,” she laughs.